Google for Kids

 Bobby started laughing so hard, he snorted out of his nose, making China laugh even harder.

 Yes, Bobby and China are very different kids.
-Both Bobby and China go online to their favorite kids’ search engine see what they can see and learn what they can learn.
+Both Bobby and China go online to one of their favorite kids’ search engines to see what they can learn.
 Both Bobby and China enjoy using Google to make their lives and their friendships more interesting.
 They are odd and that’s what makes them as fun as a roller coaster.

 After this exchange, Bobby and China ended up challenging each other to a game of Chinese checkers.
 I went with them to watch them play, but I couldn’t concentrate.

 I was thinking about how challenging each other and doing it with real information and a playful attitude made their friendship stronger while enriching their lives.
-Not only can it be done by searching Google safely, but kids can also learn playing Google games that also teach online safety.
+Not only can it be done by searching Google safely, but kids can also learn playing online Google games that also teach online safety.

 Bobby and China showed me how much fun information can be.
 I saw how respectfully challenging what you think can make everyone better informed while letting everyone have fun.